DrosophilaGenomeEvolution/TrEMOLO/README.md

 TrEMOLO uses long reads, either directly or through their assembly, to detect:
 - Global TE variations between two assembled genomes
-- Populational/somatic variation in TE insertion/deletion
+- Populational/somatic variations in TE insertions/deletions

 ## Global variations, the insiders<a name="in"></a>